epfl-lara/stainless/core/src/sphinx/faq.rst

 Frequently Asked Questions
 ==========================

-If you have a question, we suggest you post it at http://stackoverflow.com (try `searching for the leon tag <http://stackoverflow.com/questions/tagged/leon?sort=newest>`_ or `the stainless tag <http://stackoverflow.com/questions/tagged/stainless?sort=newest>`_) or contact one of the authors of this documentation.
+If you have a question, you may also post it at http://stackoverflow.com (try `searching for the leon tag <http://stackoverflow.com/questions/tagged/leon?sort=newest>`_ or `the stainless tag <http://stackoverflow.com/questions/tagged/stainless?sort=newest>`_) or contact one of the authors of this documentation.